NiiOsa1/cocoa-plant-detector/README.md

 ## 🧪 Try It Yourself

-To test the pipeline locally with 5 sample tiles:
+Want to test the pipeline locally with included sample tiles?

 ```bash
 streamlit run streamlit_app/app.py
 ```
+Upload from test_data/ and see the same prediction pipeline running on your machine.

 ## License
 This repository is licensed under the MIT License.